PECULIAR – The Blue Springs boys basketball team quickly made amends for Monday night loss to Lee’s Summit North.

 BLUE SPRINGS 64, RAYMORE-PECULIAR 51: Brianna Tauai tossed in 21 points to pace the Wildcats’ Suburban Big Six home win Monday.

-Page 2 of 2 - Morgan Hensley added 12 points, Moriah Panuco eight, Aliyah Lee seven and Madison Sykes and Morgan McMahan six points apiece for Blue Springs, which improved to 3-2 in the Big Six and 9-11 overall.
+Morgan Hensley added 12 points, Moriah Panuco eight, Aliyah Lee seven and Madison Sykes and Morgan McMahan six points apiece for Blue Springs, which improved to 3-2 in the Big Six and 9-11 overall.

 MARANATHA ACADEMY (KAN.)
 54, VAN HORN 50: Missed free throws hurt Van Horn’s chances for a Crossroads Conference road victory Tuesday.